-I was born and raised in Salzburg (Austria), which is not only known for Sound of Music* and Mozart but also for excellent water quality.
-Ok, maybe the last part isn’t commonly known unless you are from there.
+I was born and raised in Salzburg (Austria), which is not only known for The Sound of Music and Mozart but also for excellent water quality.
+OK, maybe the last part isn’t commonly known unless you are from there.

 In Alpharetta, Georgia, water smells and tastes different.
 The first thing I noticed when moving here was the chlorine taste in tap water.
 I keep joking with fellow Europeans, who live in the US, to bring a small bottle of chlorine on trips back to Europe so we can make the water there taste like what we got used to here in the US.

 Besides taste, I have noticed another nuisance with our drinking water.
 Black slime or gunk was building up around bathroom fixtures.
 On faucets, this nasty stuff seems to accumulate around spouts and aerators and form black flakes or slime.
 In toilet bowls, you may notice it as dark stains.

 What Is Causing Black Slime in Faucet Aerators?

 I’ve found myself removing that black gunk on faucets and spouts a lot lately, so I searched the internet for answers.
 Unfortunately, there isn’t a lot of factual information available.
 Unless you already know what it is, so you can use the proper search terms.

 Keywords like “pink shower mold” often lead to ridiculous answers, such as “call the health department” or “sue your landlord.”
 So I decided to dig a bit deeper and soon discovered oxidized manganese and harmless bacteria feeding off of it to be the cause of this black slime.